Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

 - Dallas' past 10 games have not gone over once.

-- During the past 10 games, the Stars have scored 1.8 more goals per game than their season average.
+- During their last 10 games, the Stars have scored 1.8 more goals per game than their average on the season.

-- The Stars create the seventh-most goals in the NHL, averaging 3.4 per game for a total of 281 this season.

-- The Stars have conceded the third-fewest goals in NHL action this season, 215 (2.6 per game).
+- The Stars have conceded the third-fewest goals in NHL play this season, 215 (2.6 per game).

 - The team's goal differential is fourth-best in the league at +66.